-Find out when a tenant can legally break a lease in Ohio, when they can’t, and whether or not a landlord is required by Ohio law to make reasonable effort to rerent.
+Find out when a tenant can legally break a lease in Ohio, when they can’t, and if a landlord is required by Ohio law to make reasonable effort to re-rent.

-Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to know the notice requirements in Ohio to end a tenancy in general.
+Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to understand the notice requirements in Ohio to end a tenancy.

 Lease Termination Notice Requirements in Ohio

 In Ohio, a tenant is not required to provide notice for fixed end date leases.
-Ohio tenants have to provide written notice for the following lease term:
+Ohio tenants must provide written notice for the following lease term: